 $ ANDROID_NDK_PATH=Projects/android-ndk-r19c

-Then, in the 'rknn_model_zoo' directory, execute the 'build-android.sh' script, referring to the following command:
+Then, in the rknn_model_zoo directory, execute the build-android.sh script, referring to the following command:

 $ cd Projects/rknn_model_zoo $ ./build-android.sh -t rk3576 -a arm64-v8a -d yolov5

-Push Files to the edge2l Board:
+Push Files to the Edge 2L board:

-$ cd Projects/rknn_model_zoo $ adb root $ adb install/rk3576_android_arm64-v8a/rknn_yolov5_demo/ /data/
+$ cd Projects/rknn_model_zoo $ adb root $ adb push install/rk3576_android_arm64-v8a/rknn_yolov5_demo/ /data/

-Run the Demo on edge2l Board:
+Run the Demo on Edge 2L board:

-$ adb shell edge2l$ cd /data/rknn_yolov5_demo/ edge2l$ export LD_LIBRARY_PATH=./lib edge2l$ ./rknn_yolov5_demo model/yolov5s_relu.rknn model/bus.jpg
+$ adb shell $ cd /data/rknn_yolov5_demo/ $ export LD_LIBRARY_PATH=./lib $ ./rknn_yolov5_demo model/yolov5s_relu.rknn model/bus.jpg

-In the 'buildlinux.sh' script, add the following command:
+In the build-linux.sh script, add the following command:

 $ GCC_COMPILER=Projects/gcc-linaro-6.3.1-2017.05-x86_64_aarch64-linux-gnu/bin/aarch64-linux-gnu

-Then, in the 'rknn_model_zoo' directory, execute the 'build-linux.sh' script, referring to the following command:
+Then, in the rknn_model_zoo directory, execute the build-linux.sh script, referring to the following command:

 $ cd Projects/rknn_model_zoo $ ./build-linux.sh -t rk3576 -a aarch64 -d yolov5

-Push Files to the edge2l Board:
+Push Files to the Edge 2L board:

-$ cd Projects/rknn_model_zoo $ adb install/rk3576_linux_aarch64/rknn_yolov5_demo/ /data/
+$ cd Projects/rknn_model_zoo $ adb push install/rk3576_linux_aarch64/rknn_yolov5_demo/ /home/khadas/rknn_yolov5_demo

-Run the Demo on edge2l Board:
+Run the Demo on Edge 2L board:

-$ adb shell edge2l$ cd /data/rknn_yolov5_demo/ edge2l$ export LD_LIBRARY_PATH=./lib edge2l$ ./rknn_yolov5_demo model/yolov5s_relu.rknn model/bus.jpg
+$ adb shell $ cd /home/khadas/rknn_yolov5_demo $ export LD_LIBRARY_PATH=./lib $ ./rknn_yolov5_demo model/yolov5s_relu.rknn model/bus.jpg

-By default, the output image is saved at the path rknn_yolov5_demo/out.png .
-You can use the adb tool to pull it from the board to the local machine.
-In the local computer terminal, execute the following command:
+By default, the output image is saved at the path rknn_yolov5_demo/out.png.
+You can use the adb tool to pull it

-$ adb pull /data/rknn_yolov5_demo/out.png .
+$ adb pull /home/khadas/rknn_yolov5_demo/out.png .